About Individual Therapy Couples Therapy Blog Fees Get in Touch

 work matters

-I believe deeply in the power of clearly seeing and naming the cycles that shape our lives: in our relationships, in ourselves, and often inherited from the people who raised us.
+I believe there is something powerful about clearly seeing and naming the cycles that shape our lives: in our relationships, in ourselves, and often in what we inherit from the people and environments that formed us.
+Not so we can blame, but so we can understand more clearly and respond with more intention.

-The goal isn't to become a different person.
-It's to feel more choice, more connection, and more at home in your own life.
+The goal is not to become a different person.
+It is to feel less alone inside your experience, to create more room for choice and connection, and to feel more at home in your own life.

 What I Work With